Download this How to Writing Unit of Study to help your students learn about teaching others through writing.

 - Put up the poster “How to Make an Ice Cream Cone” and have the students and guests follow the steps on the poster to make an ice cream treat.

-You can download the complete, free unit here: Writing Unit of Study
+You can download this free writing unit here:

-If you want to further help students to understand the concept of how-to writing you might want to share a video clip from the kids’ show Special Agent Oso.
+If you want to further help students to understand the concept of how-to writing you might want to share a video clip.
+We like this one from the kids’ show Special Agent Oso.

-Thank you to Whimsy Clips by Laura Strickland and Classroom Doodle Diva for the cute clip art that was used in making these how-to writing resources!
+Thank you to Whimsy Clips by Laura Strickland and Classroom Doodle Diva for the cute clip art!